Discover The 4 Benefits Of Taking AP Classes

 If you are awarded college credit for your AP classes, you may also be able to skip out on some college introductory classes when you start as a freshman.
 This will enable you to move directly to upper-level courses that are more tailored to your major.

-Through taking one or two AP courses, you can illustrate your scholastic capabilities and obtain a grant.
+Through taking AP courses, you can illustrate your scholastic capabilities and obtain a grant.

 The CollegeBoard itself awards students through their AP Scholar Awards where high school students are acknowledged for their praiseworthy performance on their AP exams.
 This grant is non-monetary and is an academic distinction intended for use on students' credentials on their applications and resumes.

-Students who are recognized for their commendable achievements on their AP tets will be notified in mid-July via email (appearing in their online score report).
+Students who are recognized for their commendable achievements on their AP tests will be notified in mid-July via email (appearing in their online score report).

 By signing up for an Advanced Placement course during high school, you are signaling to the admission counselors that you are prepared for the pressure of learning in a college-level environment.